MakieOrg/Website/src/blogposts/v0.23.0/post.md

 Arrows have been refactored to address a number of issues, most importantly issues with scaling and alignment.
 Before 0.23 `arrows` did not consider the arrow tip as part of the length, which meant that arrows were always longer than they should be.
-When aligning to their tip, they actually aligned to the endpoint of the shaft (called tail pre 0.23) instead.
+This also applies to alignment, where `align = :tip` would align arrows to the endpoint of the shaft (called tail pre 0.23) instead of the end of the tip.

-The new `arrows2d` and `arrows3d` now strictly follow the rule that the final arrow length must match the length derived from `directions`, `normalize` and `lengthscale`.
+The new `arrows2d` and `arrows3d` now strictly follow the rule that the drawn arrow length must match the length derived from `directions`, `normalize` and `lengthscale`.
-The arrows may stretch their shaft or scale as a whole to achieve this.
+To achieve this, the arrow shaft may elongate or the whole arrow may scale.

 ```julia